Children’s Dentistry – Houston, TX

 Even the youngest smile can develop cavities or suffer from gum disease.
 That’s why we highly recommend that your child start seeing a dentist before their first birthday, or once their first tooth erupts.
 Dr. Palmer and the rest of our team can make sure your little one grows up with a clean, healthy smile through excellent, individualized care.
 We’ll also ensure that your child always feels comfortable during their dental treatment; it’s important for their early experiences with the dentist to be good ones, after all!
 Contact our dental office today to schedule an appointment for children's dentistry in Houston, TX.

-Why Choose Gregory Palmer, DMD & Associates for Children’s Dentistry?
+Why Choose Palmer Dental Group of Houston for Children’s Dentistry?